Yashaswini-Singh02/Shop-with-Maya-2.0/README.md

 Our model can be integrated with the already existing Myntra Stylist-MAYA.
 # Future Prospects-
 In the future prospects of this project, we intend to make the "trend book" share-able on various social media platform so that others can take inspiration from a set of "trends".
+We also intend to include bilingual support for customers who are not so much comfortable with only one language in use.